jamespmernin/Rails-Ninja/README.md

 Check your routes in the controller with `rails routes`.
 Take a look at how the nested models are reflected in the URLs.

+> note: deeply nested routes are typically frowned upon.
+Furthermore, you should definitely not nest your routes any deeper than this.

 ## Add StudentsController
 Time to set up some logic for our student model.
-Add a `students_controller.rb` file to your `app/controllers` folder.
+Run `rails g controller Students` to add a `students_controller.rb` file to your `app/controllers` folder.
 Like before, see if you can use your other controllers to figure out what needs to go here.
 On your get routes, try to `include:` both `sensei` and `dojo` data when you return the students JSON.
-You may have to look up the sytax for this.
+You may have to look up the syntax for this.

 ## GET SERVED AGAIN